hassanvalin/Kubernetes/spinnaker/README.md

 # K8S Deployment Using Spinnaker

+To test the application after deployment that we are using -- http://<IP>:<PORT>/app/index

 - Deploying yaml (deployment/svc) using Spinnaker : Use https://github.com/hassanvalin/Kubernetes/blob/master/spinnaker/deploy_svc.yaml file to do that

 - Deploying helm charts using Spinnaker : Packaged using command 'helm package .' and stored at https://github.com/hassanvalin/Kubernetes/blob/master/spinnaker/helm_first_app/first_app-0.1.1.tgz , we can directly use this file during deployment in Spinnaker